Item added to cart

 Maple Roasted Squash and Brussels

-This recipe from IIN graduate Calla Ramont centers around butternut squash, a seasonal gourd that’s a good source of fiber and potassium, and Brussels sprouts, a cruciferous vegetable that is high in vitamins C and K. The anti-inflammatory part of this dish comes from its cinnamon seasoning – cinnamon contains potent anti-inflammatory properties.
+This recipe from IIN graduate Calla Ramont centers around butternut squash, a seasonal gourd that’s a good source of fiber and potassium, and Brussels sprouts, a cruciferous vegetable high in vitamins C and K. The dish's anti-inflammatory properties come from its cinnamon seasoning, which contains potent anti-inflammatory properties.

 Ingredients